seblammers/sebastianlammers.com/src/routes/posts/data-in-js-01/+page.md

 But let's dig a little deeper into this simple code block.
 Technically speaking `somePenguins` is an **array of objects**.
 This is important, because it tells us what kind of **functions/methods** we can use to work with this data.
-If you know this already, feel free to skim these sections or jump directly to the [next post](/posts/data-in-js-01).

 If you're new to **JavaScript** and you're not sure what an **array** and an **object** is...
 Well you've come to the right place!
 I'll point out the most important basics and link to further resources for you to go through.
+If you know this already, feel free to skim these sections or jump directly to the [next post](/posts/data-in-js-02).

 ## Arrays in JavaScript
 An **array** is just a convenient way to store of similar things under the a single variable name.
 Like this: